 If you filed your client’s submission with the USPTO without your bar information before the effective date of this rule, we will generally accept that submission.
 You will be required to provide this information in electronic submissions filed after August 3, 2019.
 Failure to include bar information in paper submissions filed after August 3, 2019 may result in an office action requiring this information.

 Attorneys, beware of foreign solicitations asking to use your information

-We discovered that U.S.-licensed attorneys are receiving emails offering to pay to use their attorney identification information in trademark filings.
+The USPTO has learned that U.S.-licensed attorneys are receiving emails offering to pay for the use of their attorney identification information in trademark filings.
 These solicitations appear to be an attempt to circumvent our rule requiring U.S. counsel representation at the USPTO.

-Agreeing to such arrangements would likely be aiding the unauthorized practice of law and would violate our rules, including the Rules of Professional Conduct, 37 C.F.R.
+Agreeing to such arrangements could be aiding the unauthorized practice of law and could violate our rules, including the Rules of Professional Conduct, 37 C.F.R.
 Part 11.
 Under our rules, attorneys must:

 - Conduct a reasonable inquiry, before submitting any filing, to determine that the filing is not being presented for any improper purpose and that the facts have evidentiary support.

 - Personally sign filings and correspondence.

-Sanctions for violating these rules could include striking the filing, terminating the proceedings, and referring the attorney to the USPTO's Office of Enrollment and Discipline (OED) for appropriate action.
-In addition, attorneys could be disciplined for such violations, including exclusion or suspension from practice before the USPTO, reprimand, censure, or probation.
-Attorneys disciplined by the USPTO also may be disciplined by their state bar.
+Sanctions for violating these rules may include striking the filing, terminating the proceedings, and referring the attorney to the USPTO's Office of Enrollment and Discipline (OED) for appropriate action.
+In addition, attorneys may be disciplined for such violations, including exclusion or suspension from practice before the USPTO, reprimand, censure, or probation.
+Attorneys disciplined by the USPTO also may be subject to discipline by their state bar.

-If you receive solicitations asking to use your attorney identification information with respect to trademark matters, please forward it to TMFeedback@uspto.gov.
+If you receive any solicitation requesting use of your attorney identification information with respect to trademark matters, please forward it to TMFeedback@uspto.gov.